diantonioandrea/misura/docs/newDocs.md

 [Go back to ToC](#table-of-contents)

-Quantities are defined as `misura.quantity(value: any, symbol: str)` objects.
+Quantities are defined as `misura.quantity(value: any, unit: str)` objects.

-`values` stands for the value of the quantity itself, while `symbol` represents its unit of measure. having this definition, `quantity(2, "kg")` is a well-defined quantity.
+`values` stands for the value of the quantity itself, while `unit` represents its unit of measure.
-`symbol` cannot be an empty string.
+`quantity(2, "kg")` is a well-defined quantity.

+`unit` must be a string in which the different units of measure are separated by a space and followed by their exponent, if present.
+`quantity(3, "m s-1")` is a well-defined quantity.

-`misura.units` objects implement the following methods:
+`misura.quantity` objects implement the following methods:

 ``` python
 def __str__(self) -> str